ncatlab/nlab-content/pages/24391.md

   \int_{\mathbb{N}} \mathbf{a} \, d\mathbf{p} := \sum_{i \in \mathbb{N}} p_i a_i.
  \end{equation}

-We say a set $A$ has the structure of a super convex space  if it comes equipped with a function
+We say a set $A$ has the structure of a superconvex space  if it comes equipped with a function
 \begin{equation}
 \begin{array}{ccccc}
 st_A&:& \mathcal{G}{(\mathbb{N})} \times \Set(\mathbb{N}, A) & \rightarrow& A \\